Welcome to today's edition of the Rush 24-7 podcast.

 This is Novak's theory.

-Because if he does, it paves the way for somebody just like him or even more conservative down the road.
+They're desperate to make sure this guy doesn't get 70 or 80 votes in the whole Senate, because if he does, it paves the way for somebody just like him or even more conservative down the road.

-So Novak's point is this ad is designed to keep as many Democrats from voting for the guy as possible, keep it as close to 60, uh, and and not even get to 70 by picking off a couple of Republicans.
+So Novak's point is this ad is designed to keep as many Democrats from voting for the guy as possible, keep it as close to 60, and not even get to 70 by picking off a couple of Republicans.

-Um but whether Novak's right or wrong, isn't it amazing to watch?
+But whether Novak's right or wrong, isn't it amazing to watch?

-It's not an up or down vote on Roberts, it's whether or not the Democrats can keep Roberts from getting 70 or more votes.
+It's whether or not the Democrats can keep Roberts from getting 70 or more votes.

-Now, if just think of this, if the Democrats put as much thought into national defense as they do into abortion defense, can you imagine the safer world that we would have?
+If the Democrats put as much thought into national defense as they do into abortion defense, can you imagine the safer world that we would have?

 Wouldn't it be wonderful if the Democrats exhibited this kind of strategy and thinking when it came to national defense?

-As opposed to just as opposed to just abortion defense.
+As opposed to just abortion defense.

-And the thing I would disagree with, I I, you know, the the the idea that the left will allow a certain degree of conservatism Uh and then set down a marker.
+And the other thing I would disagree with, the idea that the left will allow a certain degree of conservatism and then set down a marker, my experience with them is they don't allow any conservatism.

-They'll go to the mat to stop any conservative, no matter what.
+They'll go to the mat to stop any conservative no matter what.

-Um this I don't think this is any different than what they would have done if this were a nomination to replace Renquist.
+I don't think this is any different than what they would have done if this were a nomination to replace Renquist.

 They would still be doing this.